genidma/teatime-accessibility/README.md

 5. **User Data**:
    - Configuration: `~/.config/teatime_config.json`
    - Statistics: `~/.local/share/teatime_stats.json`
+Note: If you wish to uninstall the app (so that you can reinstall a newer version.
+Then you might want to save these files first, to another location.
+So that you can reimport the files back for the newer version of the app)

-The important thing to note is that the application itself is not moved or copied elsewhere - it runs directly from your project directory.
-The install script simply:
+For the application itself.
+It runs directly from your project directory and install script:
 1. Sets up the virtual environment for isolated dependencies
 2. Creates convenient access points (desktop entry and/or desktop shortcut)
 3. Ensures all necessary components are properly configured

-This approach keeps everything contained within your project directory while providing convenient access methods through the standard desktop environment interfaces.
+Note: To state the obvious, you only run the 'install script once! on each machine you want the timer to exist.'

 ## Usage